 Redevelopment of the research station includes buildings and a new quay wall necessary to accommodate the new RRS Sir David Attenborough.
 At 129m long the new ship is 49m longer then the RRS Ernest Shackleton.

 In addition, the majority of the buildings at Rothera are past their design life and will be replaced, including operations buildings, hangar, marine facility and accommodation block, as well as the site-wide infrastructure.
+Initial ground investigations were undertaken by Ramboll and construction partners BAM in February 2018, in preparation for the redevelopment programme that will take place in 2019.

 King Edward Point